JavierDega/javierdega.github.io/index.markdown

 I like playing the drums sporadically.
 I love understanding the fun in 'experimental' games like ABZU, The Witness, Manifold Garden,.. and the new ways of interacting with games through VR with my Quest 2.
 I dont watch many TV shows but I've been an avid The Walking Dead fan for a while :)

-That should be most of it!
+That should be most of it about me!
 Find my contact / social links below, and feel free to have a look at my posts.